T-ara: 2011–2012: International expansion and bullying controversy

 In November 2011, T-ara released their third extended play Black Eyes which charted at number two on the Gaon charts.
 The album was preceded by the release of "Cry Cry", which peaked at number one on the Billboard Korea K-Pop Hot 100 and won two consecutive first-place awards on M Countdown.
-The music video for "Cry Cry" was noted for having a billion Korean won production budget and a thirty-minute drama story line.
+The music video for "Cry Cry" was noted for having a billion South Korean won production budget and a thirty-minute drama story line.
 The group released their second Japanese single, a remake of "Yayaya" from their Temptastic EP, on November 30.
 The single peaked at number seven on the Oricon charts and number six on the Billboard Japan Hot 100.